Banana Chocolate Chunk Muffins

 Bake at 375 degrees F for 20 minutes.
 Check doneness with a toothpick.

-The third installment of Sin Jawns Style profiles a local business owner who knows the importance of a first impression.
+The sixth installment of Sin Jawns Style profiles a local comedian.